Recovery from Medication

 DO NOT suddenly stop taking any medication without medical supervision–you may make withdrawal more difficult later.

-Use the chart below to learn more about the difficulty of withdrawal from benzos.
-A longer half life means greater difficulty, A shorter half life mens easier withdrawal.
+Use the chart below to learn more about the difficulty of withdrawal from your benzos.
+A shorter half life means greater difficulty, A longer half life means easier withdrawal.
+PLease consult your prescribing provider.
+Mention the Ashton Protocol.